The Nightshift: 14 January 2018

 CNN News Text Site

 The Fine Print: Photo embed courtesy of our friends at GettyImages.com who have the photographic history of the 20th and 21st century on file.
 This image has not been altered in any way.
+Video of Hawaii Missile Alert courtesy of our friends at the Washington Post and YouTube.
 We thank them for sharing.
 The Nightshift is a production of Perception Engineering and The Media Bunker.
-This post is number 1582 for this site.
+This post is number 1560 for this site.
 The Nightshift is a continually evolving experiment in news communications.
 It’s rapid iteration.
 Thanks for reading.
 Now–catch up on the world.

 Press Clippings: